najiib49/tic-tac-toe-project/README.md

 The game consists of three main components:

-- Gameboard Module: Stores the board as an array and manages updates.
+- Gameboard: Stores the board as an array and manages updates.

 - Cell factory: Manages placing and getting markers.